BurakAhmet/Instant-Handwritten-Digit-Detection/README.md

 For more details you can check [model_training.ipynb](https://github.com/BurakAhmet/Instant-Handwritten-Digit-Detection/blob/main/model_training.ipynb) file.

+## Usage
+1- Run the program.

+2- Draw digits on the canvas using the left mouse button.

+3- Release the mouse button to signal drawing completion.

+4- View the recognized digits alongside the original drawing.

+5- Press 'q' to quit the program or 'r' to clear the canvas.

 ## Technologies Used

 * Python 3: The project is developed using Python programming language.